paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	pub scheduling_lookahead: u32,
 	/// The amount of sessions to keep for disputes. pub dispute_period: SessionIndex,
+	/// The amount of consensus slots that must pass between submitting an assignment and
+	/// submitting an approval vote before a validator is considered a no-show.
+	/// Must be at least 1.
+	pub no_show_slots: u32,
 	/// The width of the zeroth delay tranche for approval assignments.
 This many delay tranches
 	/// beyond 0 are all consolidated to form a wide 0 tranche. pub zeroth_delay_tranche_width: u32,
+	/// The number of validators needed to approve a block. pub needed_approvals: u32,
 	/// The number of samples to do of the RelayVRFModulo approval assignment criterion. pub relay_vrf_modulo_samples: u32,
 	/// Total number of individual messages allowed in the parachain -> relay-chain message queue.